estefany-argueta/bds-files/README.md

 # The Supplementary Material Repository for Bioinformatics Data Skills

-This repository contains the supplementary files used in my book, [Bioinformatics Data Skills](http://shop.oreilly.com/product/0636920030157.do), published by O'Reilly Media.
+This repository contains the supplementary files used in VB's book, [Bioinformatics Data Skills](http://shop.oreilly.com/product/0636920030157.do), published by O'Reilly Media.
 In addition to the supplementary files needed for examples in the book, this repository contains: